holochain/docs-pages/src/pages/references/enable-holo.md

 4. Click "Deploy".
 5. Wait for deployment to take effect.
 It may take up to 30 minutes.

-## Core concepts and further documentation
+## Holo core concepts and further documentation

 Holochain assumes that agents are in control of their own conductor, meaning: